Updated: Feb 5

 So my personal style statement is simply that -

 "I exude a style which is warm, creative and elegant"

 This internal style compass ensure's that I wear trends when it suits ME, I buy sale items when I know it will bring longevity to my wardrobe not just an instant thrill fix.
 It keeps me reproducing stylish outfits that represent me and my brand time and time again.

 So what if my style doesn't quite fit the industry I work in?
-Now, this is why I love the excerpt of Ru Paul.
+Now, this is why I love this clip of Ru Paul.

-"It's nothing to do with you...it has to do with the narrative that's already implanted in people's conciousness".
+"It's nothing to do with you...it has to do with the narrative that's already implanted in people's consciousness".

 So yes, wear a suit in an industry that has that expectation but I would challenge you to get really creative with that suit.
-Perhpas with the colour - wear a bright burgundy instead of grey.
+Perhaps with the colour, wear a bright burgundy instead of grey.
 Or wear a more interesting tie.
 And remember your make-up is an accessory too.
-Popping a strong lip is a confident option..
+Popping a strong lip is a confident option.